wso2/docs-choreo-dev/README.md

 # Choreo Documentation

 This is the Choreo documentation repository.
 This repository is open and we welcome your contributions!

+To see the Choreo documentation site, go to [https://wso2.com/choreo/docs/](https://wso2.com/choreo/docs/)

 ## Contribute to Choreo documentation

-Before you contribute, read the following contribution guidelines to understand how you can start contributing to documentation.
+Before you contribute, read the following guidelines to understand how you can start contributing:

 1. Accept the contributor license agreement (CLA)